skeller1/extr/readme.md

     There are 2 different ways to define directable controller actions:

-    1. Use the `extdirect` class method to register the directable controller actions directly in your controller code.

-        class ProjectsController < ApplicationController

-         extdirect :methods => {:getChildProject => 3, :getParentProject => 1}

-         def get_child_project
-          #...
-         end

-         def get_parent_project
-          #...
-         end

-        end

-    The numbers behind the method names specifies the amount of params that can passed in Javascript before the callback starts.

-    2. Define all controller configurations in a configuration file (`config/extdirect.yml`):
+    1. Define all controller configurations in a configuration file (`config/extdirect.yml`):

         ProjectsController:
           methods:
             getChildProject: 3
             getParentProject: 1
-            ...
+          formHandler:
+            getUpload: 1
         ApplicationController:
           methods:
             action1: 3